Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Whittaker modules from Wakimoto modules

 \section{Whittaker modules from Wakimoto modules}

+Because of Theorem \ref{ired-non-crit}(1) the structure of simple non--degenerate Whittaker modules at non--critical levels is very clear.
+In this case every universal Whittaker module is a simple $\widehat{\sl_2}$--module and because of Lemma \ref{lemma3.8} it is an irreducible Whittaker $\widetilde{\sl_2}$--module.
+So explicit realization is mostly interesting in the cases of critical level and for degenerate Whittaker modules at non--critical level.
+In this section we shall see which Whittaker modules can be constructed by using Wakimoto realization.

-Proposition \ref{constr} gives a very useful method for a construction of representations of affine Lie algebra of certain level which uses Wakimoto modules.
+Proposition \ref{constr} gives a very useful method for a construction of representations for affine Lie algebras of certain level which uses Wakimoto modules.
 So we just need to construct modules for the vertex algebra $M \otimes \pi ^{\kappa+2}$.
 Since $V_{\kappa}(\sl_2)$ is a subalgebra of $M \otimes \pi ^{\kappa+2}$, every $M \otimes \pi ^{\kappa+2}$--module becomes a module for the vertex algebra $V_{\kappa}(\sl_2)$ and therefore for the affine Lie algebra $\widehat{\sl_2}$ of level $\kappa$.
 In this section we shall use this fact and construct certain modules of Whittaker type for $\widehat{\sl_2}$.
-The main new idea in our approach will be in considering certain Whitteker modules for the Weyl algebra as modules for the vertex algebra $M$.
+The main new idea in our approach will be in considering certain Whittaker modules for the Weyl algebra as modules for the vertex algebra $M$.